MemVerse: Multimodal Memory for Lifelong Learning Agents: Introduction

-In summary, our work introduces MemVerse, a unified memory framework that bridges parametric and non-parametric mechanisms for multimodal agents.
-The key contributions are as follows: \begin{itemize}[noitemsep,nolistsep] \item MemVerse is a model-agnostic, plug-and-play memory system that integrates hierarchical retrieval-based long-term memory with a lightweight parametric memory model, providing a unified interface for lifelong multimodal reasoning. \item MemVerse transforms raw multimodal experiences into specialized memory types that are organized as hierarchical knowledge graphs.
-This enables continual abstraction, adaptive forgetting, and bounded memory growth, turning unstructured histories into interpretable knowledge. \item We introduce a periodic distillation mechanism that compresses essential long-term memory into a lightweight parametric model, enabling fast, differentiable recall while preserving transparency and controllability. \end{itemize}
+Building on this insight, we introduce \textbf{MemVerse}, a model-agnostic memory framework for AI agents engaged in multimodal reasoning and lifelong learning.
+MemVerse instantiates the two pathways as two decoupled but jointly governed components: the \textit{slow pathway} operates over hierarchical multimodal knowledge graphs organizing core (user-specific), episodic (time-ordered), and semantic (relational) memory as a dynamic substrate continuously updated from agent experience; the \textit{fast pathway} is a lightweight external parametric memory model, periodically distilled from long-term memory graphs and fully decoupled from the answering LLM, providing low-latency responses.
+A central \textit{memory orchestrator} governs routing between the two pathways via a confidence score, making the speed--accuracy trade-off explicit and query-adaptive without learned parameters.
+Our key contributions are as follows: \begin{itemize}[parsep=0pt, itemsep=0pt, leftmargin=1em] \item We propose MemVerse, a dual-pathway memory architecture that models fast parametric recall and slow graph-based retrieval as complementary, jointly governed components, enabling adaptive routing between them. \item We design a memory transformation mechanism that converts raw multimodal experiences into specialized memory types organized as hierarchical knowledge graphs, enabling continual abstraction, adaptive forgetting, and bounded memory growth. \item We introduce a periodic distillation mechanism that compresses essential long-term memory into a lightweight parametric model, enabling fast, differentiable recall while preserving transparency and controllability. \end{itemize}